Ayesha Hazarika, Baroness Hazarika: Political adviser and commentator

 From 2007 to 2015, Hazarika served as a political adviser to senior Labour Party figures, including Harriet Harman and Ed Miliband, including during the 2010 and 2015 general elections.
 After leaving her role working for Harman in the aftermath of the 2015 general election, Hazarika was appointed Member of the Order of the British Empire (MBE) in the 2016 New Year Honours for political service.
 It was reported at the time that Harman had proposed Hazarika for a life peerage, but Miliband instead elevated another former adviser (Spencer Livermore) to the House of Lords.

 Describing herself as a "moderate" within the Labour Party, Hazarika urged Jeremy Corbyn to resign after the Copeland by-election in early 2017.
 Following the 2017 general election, in which Labour gained seats, she acknowledged that she had "got it wrong on Corbyn", and urged her "fellow Labour colleagues to acknowledge Corbyn's success and to try to find peace with him".

 After departing Westminster, Hazarika tried standup and provides commentary in the media.
 She has written columns for The Scotsman and the Evening Standard.

 In 2017, commentator Iain Dale put her at 75 on his list of the "100 Most Influential People on the Left".

 In 2018, she co-authored a book Punch and Judy Politics: An Insiders' Guide to Prime Minister’s Questions with fellow Labour speechwriter and special adviser Tom Hamilton.

 In June 2020, she was one of the launch presenters of the Times Radio digital radio station, presenting Saturday and Sunday drivetime shows.

 Hazarika was nominated for a life peerage by Labour leader Sir Keir Starmer and was created Baroness Hazarika, of Coatbridge in the County of Lanarkshire, on 14 March 2024.

+In 2026, Hazarika took part in a TV series called The Wargame, hosted by Cathy Newman, in which members of the cast "reflect on the pressures of decision-making at the highest level and explore the wider questions raised from this thrilling documentary series".